telerik/blazor-docs/knowledge-base/set-all-page-size-option-as-default.md

 ## Solution

-The  `PageSize` property of the Grid accepts a non-nullable `int` by design.
+The `PageSize` parameter of the Grid accepts a non-nullable `int` by design.
 To set the "All" option as the default for the page size in the Telerik Grid, use a custom approach as follows:

 1. In the component's initialization method (`OnInitializedAsync`), load the data and set the `PageSize` property to the total count of the records.
 2. Add the "All" option (`null`) to the `PageSizes` collection.